 - 8.5 The following process should be used for modelling glint and glare for an identified railway line: - 1.
 Define the solar PV development solar panel area; - 2.
-Undertake geometric calculations, as outlined within Section 4 of this guidance; - Produce a solar reflection chart to determine whether a solar reflection is geometrically possible; - 4.
+Undertake geometric calculations, as outlined within Section 4 of this guidance; - 3.
+Produce a solar reflection chart to determine whether a solar reflection is geometrically possible; - 4.
 Assess the results of the geometric glint and glare assessment in the context of the following: - a.
-Sun location relative to the solar panels; - b.
+Sun location relative to the solar panels;

+- b.
 Location of the reflecting solar panels relative to the railway line and direction of trains; - c.
 Existing screening; - d.
 Proposed screening; - 5.
-Determine whether a solar reflection is significant; - 6.
+Assess the intensity of the solar reflection; - 6.
+Determine whether a solar reflection is significant; - 7.
 Consider mitigation, if required.

 - 8.6 A train driver travelling on a section of railway line where a solar reflection is geometrically possible would experience a solar reflection that is fleeting in nature.
 This is because a train will typically be moving at speeds anywhere up to 120mph (~190kph).
 This means that the duration of a predicted solar reflection is mostly dependent on the speed of the train travelling past the solar PV development at the time when a solar reflection is geometrically possible.
 Therefore, the location of origin of the solar reflection is more significant than its duration because the receptor is moving. - 8.7 There are examples of solar PV developments where solar reflections are geometrically possible towards an adjacent railway line.
-Experiencing a solar reflection does not necessarily mean a significant effect requiring mitigation however a there a number of criteria that should be considered when determining the significance of a solar reflection, these are: - Is the solar reflection incident to direct sunlight? - Does the affected length of railway have a signal or crossing? - Does the solar reflection appear in line with, or close to, the direction of travel? - What is the length of railway that may experience a solar reflection? - 8.8 For south facing solar panels at standard inclinations it is likely that the Sun will be incident to the solar reflections in the UK and Ireland.
+Experiencing a solar reflection does not necessarily mean a significant effect requiring mitigation however a there a number of criteria that should be considered when determining the significance of a solar reflection, these are: - Is the solar reflection incident to direct sunlight? - Does the affected length of railway have a signal or crossing? - Does the solar reflection appear in line with, or close to, the direction of travel? - What is the length of railway that may experience a solar reflection? - What is the intensity of the solar reflection? - 8.8 For south facing solar panels at standard inclinations it is likely that the Sun will be incident to the solar reflections in the UK and Ireland.
 Whether the solar reflection appears in line with, or close to, the direction of travel depends on the geographic location of the surrounding railway relative to the solar PV development.
-This, along with the size of the proposed solar PV development, determines the length of railway line that may be affected. - 8.9 Because the length of time a solar reflection can last is mostly dependent on a train's speed rather than the solar PV development, the length of time that a solar reflection can last is not considered when determining its significance.
-Instead, the location of origination of the solar reflection, length of railway and signal locations are considered. - 8.10 The process outlined in the flow chart on the following page (Figure 14) is recommended when determining whether a solar reflection should be deemed significant and mitigation implemented.
+This, along with the size of the proposed solar PV development, determines the length of railway line that may be affected.